leonlolleonlol/cookart/README.md

 # COOKART
 ## Summer project 2023
-This is a prototype of a possible company that praises home made food
+This is a prototype of a possible company that praises home made food.
 A lot of friends and colleagues rely on their parents or on take-out food to eat.
 That is the reason why I started this project.
 Ideally, this website will teach young adults and teens how to cook with user friendly UI.